Yate: Amenities

-Shopping

 Construction of a pedestrianised shopping centre of around a hundred shops began in the early-to-mid-1960s.
 The shopping centre was opened by Patricia Phoenix, Mary Rand and Ted Ray.
 As in most British new towns, modern art was incorporated, in the form of the Four Seasons sculpture, and a spire-shaped sculpture, which could be seen for miles.
 This sculpture existed until the early 1990s when it was removed during the revamping of the centre, which included the erection of glass roofs over the walkways.
 An extension to East Walk was constructed at the start of the 1980s, and an extension to West Walk was constructed in the early 1990s.
 During the 1980s and into the mid-1990s, the shopping centre hosted Yate's annual festival.
 On opening day a celebrity launched the festival by releasing balloons.
 In December 2006, the owners of the shopping centre (Dominion Corporate Trustees) announced plans to enlarge and modernise it.
-In Phase 1 one of the main changes has been the replacement of the existing small Tesco with a large Tesco Extra.
-To replace lost shopping centre parking following the enlargement, the store is on stilts, with parking beneath.
-It opened on 24 October 2011.

-In 2008, construction of a new health centre began on the site of the old one, costing around £12 million.
-The West Gate Health Centre was officially opened on 8 March 2010.

-In August 2009, plans were agreed for Tesco to pull down their store and replace it with a more modern store, known as a Tesco Extra.
-The plans include four more shop units, moving the bus station and a revamped entrance to East Walk.
-The revamp of the town's bus station was officially opened in January 2010.
-A temporary Tesco store was opened on 28 February 2011 while the new Tesco Extra was under construction.
-The old Tesco closed its doors on 27 February 2011 and the Tesco Extra store opened on 24 October 2011.

-Plans

-Yate and Chipping Sodbury have been earmarked for 5,000 new homes to be built by 2026.
-While the location of the housing has yet to be decided, the expected areas are to the north of Yate, and towards Chipping Sodbury.